MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 ## Use the Page Diagnostics for SharePoint tool to analyze web parts

-The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern and classic publishing site pages.
+The Page Diagnostics for SharePoint tool is a browser extension for the new Microsoft Edge (https://www.microsoft.com/edge) and Chrome browsers that analyzes both SharePoint Online modern portal and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

+>[!NOTE] The Page Diagnostics tool only works for SharePoint Online, and cannot be used on a SharePoint system page.

 When you analyze a SharePoint site page with the Page Diagnostics for SharePoint tool, you can see information about web parts that exceed the baseline metric in the **Web parts are impacting page load time** result in the _Diagnostic tests_ pane.